 - Drink warm water with lemon first thing in the morning to benefit the liver and stimulate the flow of bile, encouraging efficient digestion.
 Another effective measure to improve digestion is to chew your food, and chew it well!
 This practice will help your body to more easily absorb and utilize vitamins and nutrients, and will relieve strain on the digestive system.

 - Release anger, impatience, frustration, resentment, aggression and stubbornness.
 Talk to someone and share your frustrations and/or try the Emotional Freedom Technique.

 - Decrease sugars in your diet – this includes all processed sugars.
 Stick to unpasteurized honey, maple syrup, unsulphured molasses and coconut sugar.
 Candida diets decrease yeasts in the body.
 I would recommend consulting a health practitioner before undertaking the candida diet.
 Coconut oil and millet are known to aid in elimination of candida from the body.
 Probiotics are also a great way to build up positive intestinal flora and to support the immune system.
 Studies have shown they are also safe for infants and children and can help re-establish healthy flora, which can decrease the risk of childhood allergies.

 - Love and appreciate yourself.
 Easier said than done, but this can be key to resolving skin problems.
-Here is a great article by Louise Hay on loving yourself.

 - Decrease stressors in your life.
 Take deep breaths, do yoga, meditate, hug trees, tend to a garden, walk barefoot, try massage therapy, acupuncture, essential oils, counselling, journaling, dance, sing, get pissed off – do whatever it takes to ease up strain on the adrenals and bring more joy into your life.
 Try black current juice and/or maca powder, and limit your caffeine and alcohol intake.